Guy Siner

-Guy Domville Siner (born 16 October 1947) is an American-born English actor best known for his role as Oberleutnant Hubert Gruber in the British television series 'Allo 'Allo! and Dr. Mittenhand in Leprechaun 4: In Space.
+Guy Domville Siner (born October 16, 1947) is an English-American actor best known for his role as Lieutenant Hubert Gruber in 'Allo 'Allo! and Dr. Mittenhand in Leprechaun 4: In Space (1996).

 Early life

-Siner was born in New York City.
-His father was American, born in Manhattan, New York, and his mother was English, born in Bexhill-on-Sea, Sussex.
-His mother wanted him to be educated in the United Kingdom, and the family returned there when he was five.
-After attending St Edmund's School, Hindhead, he trained for the stage at the Webber Douglas Academy of Dramatic Art in London.
+Guy Domville Siner was born in New York City on October 16, 1947, the son of an English mother from Bexhill-on-Sea and an American father from Manhattan.
+He is a cousin of English actors Simon and Selina Cadell.
+His mother wanted him to be educated in England, so the family settled there when he was five years old.
+After attending St Edmund's School in Hindhead, he moved to London to receive training as an actor at the Webber Douglas Academy of Dramatic Art.

-He is a cousin of the actress Selina Cadell and her brother, the late Simon Cadell.

 Career

 Siner's TV credits include Z Cars, Softly, Softly: Taskforce, Doctor Who (Genesis of the Daleks), I, Claudius, Secret Army, You Rang, M'Lord?, 'Allo 'Allo!, The Brittas Empire, Seinfeld, Knots Landing: Back to the Cul-de-Sac, Babylon 5, Martial Law, Diagnosis: Murder, That's My Bush!, Star Trek: Enterprise, ChuckleVision, Family Tree and The Crown.
 Siner is one of ten actors to appear in both the Star Trek and Doctor Who franchises.

-Ironically, one of his early television roles was a 1979 episode of Secret Army of which 'Allo 'Allo! was a parody.
-The episode was entitled "A Safe Place" with Siner appearing as a German Intelligence Officer.
+One of his early television roles was a 1979 episode of Secret Army, of which 'Allo 'Allo! was a parody.
+The episode was entitled "A Safe Place", with Siner appearing as a German Intelligence Officer.

 In 1980, Siner portrayed director Mack Sennett in The Biograph Girl, a short-lived West End musical about the silent film era.

 He was originally set to voice the villain Man Ray in the SpongeBob SquarePants season 2 episode "Mermaid Man and Barnacle Boy III", but was replaced by John Rhys-Davies.

-In 2006, Siner appeared in two films by writer/director David Roden, Beginner's Please and The Resurrectionist.
+In 2006, Siner appeared in two films by writer-director David Roden, Beginner's Please and The Resurrectionist.
 From June to July 2007, he reprised his role of Lieutenant Gruber in the stage play of 'Allo 'Allo!, for Twelfth Night Theatre in Brisbane, alongside Gorden Kaye and Sue Hodge, playing their original roles of René Artois and Mimi Labonq.
 The other characters were portrayed by various Australian actors, including Katy Manning, Steven Tandy and Jason Gann.

 Personal life

-After 'Allo 'Allo! ended in 1992, Siner worked for a time in the United States, based in Los Angeles, California.
-He has since returned to the United Kingdom, and now resides in Chesham in Buckinghamshire.
+After 'Allo 'Allo! ended in 1992, Siner moved to Los Angeles.
+He later returned to England and settled in Chesham, where he was reportedly engaged to a local actress in 2004.